-While they may be able to achieve a high level in writing, they may be unable to speak at a similar level.
-When evaluating language skills, we should take into account every relevant aspect, on a case-by-case basis.
+While they may be able to demonstrate a high level in writing, they may be unable to speak at a similar level.
+When evaluating even four language skills, we should take into account every relevant aspect, on a case-by-case basis.
 Why?
 Let’s look at it in more detail.

 For an increasing number of companies servicing customers from different countries, the ability to use foreign languages not only becomes an additional aspect of the recruitment process, even one of the most important elements of the candidate’s profile.

-The ability to use a foreign language in various contexts requires many different language skills.
-Therefore, if we need to verify the language proficiency for a given job or university position, it is necessary to carry out an accurate test covering the five basic skills, to increase the accuracy and reliability of the assessment.
+If you need to verify the language abilities for a given job or university position, it is necessary to carry out an accurate test covering the five basic skills, to increase the accuracy and reliability of the assessment.
 Presuming a level of mastery in one skill on the basis of another skill may lead to incorrect conclusions.

 For example: we cannot state that a person speaks fluently based on the results of a listening test, or language proficiency in terms of grammar or vocabulary.
 If we want to assess somebody’s speaking skill, we need to listen to how they speak.
 The same applies to other skills.

 So if we want to check the speaking skill, we need to focus on how well they speak and interact with their interlocutor – which is possible thanks to linguistic verification supported by auditors.

 CONVERSATIONS ARE NOT ENOUGH

 Employers need to know the language proficiency level of their staff.
 It is extremely important to detail the skills in speaking, reading, writing, vocabulary and language use.

-Many jobs require an employee to use language in both formal and informal situations, such as making presentations, participating in discussions, writing reports, creating e-mails or just making small talk.
+Many jobs require an employee to use language in both formal and informal situations, such as giving presentations, participating in discussions, writing reports, creating e-mails or just making small talk.

 In order to provide employers as well as educational and training organisations with reliable information crucial in making effective decisions, we cannot rely solely on written tests.
 The results of such tests, ignoring the diversity of language competences and their applications, are usually inadequate in terms of relevant information.